āœ• Close

 Pointers to keep in mind while sweetening Dawa:

 • If you wish to sweeten Dawa, do it with raw honey.
 Not with any kind of commercially available honey but raw unpasteurized honey.
+When combined with raw honey, it also acts as a soothing natural remedy for fever during weather shifts.
 Processed honey is nothing but sugar.

 • Why raw honey?
 Because it has been used as medicine for a long time across India, Australia, New Zealand, and South America, among others.
 Do not be scared of honey.
+When paired with raw honey, the drink for cough and cold becomes even more effective due to honey’s anti-inflammatory nature.
 When used the right way in the right quantity and quality, it is excellent.

 • Many people claim that honey has sugar and sugar makes them fat.
 No. Your poor lifestyle, indiscipline, and inconsistency make you fat.